kiegroup/droolsjbpm-build-bootstrap/README.md

 * Set the correct license header

-    Eclipse JEE Helios currently has no build-in support of license headers, but you can configure it for new files.
+    Eclipse JEE Helios currently has no built-in support of license headers, but you can configure it for new files.

     * Open menu *Window*, menu item *Preferences*.